 It is important to mention that the proposed method works well with filter orders of more than 5, where it is found that a second update of step size is required by the proposed method to approach NLMS behavior for filters of order 5 and less.
-This can be done using the same equation used for creating the value of the first step, which is given in (8).
-The reason of this behavior is the tendency of conventional LMS towards having a high number of iterations at low filter coefficients, because of having a reduced value of error signals at each iteration according to
+This can be done using the same equation used for creating the value of the first step, which is given in (1).
+However, this is usually not a problem since FIR filters often use filter orders of more than that.
+This is a disadvantage of FIR filters over IIR filters, where to achieve a specific level of performance, FIR filters often require a much higher filter order than IIR filters.
+From one side, during software implementation of FIR filters, increasing filter order practically has no effect on implementation cost.
+On the other side, a disadvantage of FIR filters that is accompanied with increasing their orders will occur.
+This disadvantage is resembled by requiring a higher delay compared to an IIR filter with equal performance [29], [30], due to approaching the ideal filter response.